 First I reframed SEO as part of the bigger popularization efforts!

-Now I’d like to show you some popularization techniques!
+Now I’d like to show you how to use actual popularization techniques!

-Then you can use to make ideas, people and things popular!
+Using them you can make ideas, people and things more popular with ease!

-No, you don’t need to “twerk” or drop nuclear bombs to get the word spread about you or your product.
+You don’t need to “twerk” or drop nuclear bombs to spread the word about you or your offer.

-It’s not about buying ads for inflated attention!
+It’s also not about buying ads for inflated attention!
 It’s about mass appeal.

-When you hear the long and officially sounding term popularization you immediately remember knowing it.
+When you hear the long and officially sounding term popularization you immediately get it.

 Pop music is by now the most popular kind of music by a far margin.